 - Completion of work-site projects

-The philosophy behind standards-based education is that a student does not ‘pass’ a course or graduate high school until all indicators have been deemed at least Proficient.
+The philosophy behind proficiency-based education is that a student does not graduate high school until all indicators have been deemed at least Proficient.
 This same practice extends to assessing ELOs.
-Students will only have proved proficiency in those indicators deemed Proficient or above at the end of the ELO term.
-This does not mean that a student will fail if not all indicators have been met; they will simply have to seek other opportunities to address those indicators.
-Standards-based education provides students with an opportunity to edit, revise, and redo until Proficient or Exemplary status has been achieved.
-Students are not held to a semester or year-long course time frame; they can continue making improvements until Proficiency has been attained.
+Students will select a number of indicators which they wish to collect evidence towards proficiency in through the term.
+A student will not “fail” if not all indicators have been met; they will simply have to seek other opportunities to address those indicators.
+Proficiency-based education provides students with an opportunity to edit, revise, and redo until Proficient or Exemplary status has been achieved.
+However, the student must make sure that the evidence they submit to argue for Proficient or Exemplary has been completed independently.

 Although the indicators selected for ELOs may be different depending upon the essential question, goals, and/or learning outcomes, all ELOs will help the student develop skills in self-direction, independent thinking, and responsibility for learning.